Skip to Main Content

 Introduction and Scope

 This page primarily focuses on classic movie monsters and characters, but is only a small portion of writing and examples related to monsters on film.
-For more examples from books and films, see titles featured in UC Library Search under the heading:
+For more broad examples from books and films, see titles featured in UC Library Search under the heading:

 Monsters in motion pictures